eldiankyo/cc-chatgpt/README.md

 ```
 Paste your [OpenAI API](https://platform.openai.com/account/api-keys) key instead of YOUR_API_KEY.
 Save and then close the file.

-It should look like this:
+The folder structure should look like this:

 📦my-folder
  ┣ 📜.env